 Yes, a Dremel can be used to cut tile.
 However, it is important to use a diamond-coated cutting wheel and to make slow, steady cuts to avoid cracking or breaking the tile.

-In order to cut ceramic tile with a Dremel, you’ll need:
+In order to cut ceramic tile with a Dremel tile cutter, you’ll need:

-A dremel tool and cutting wheel.
+A dremel tile cutter and cutting wheel.
 The variety of the cutting wheel is dependent on the thickness of the tile that needs to be cut.

 - Masking tape (optional)

 - Protective eye wear

 - Disposable gloves for your hands